Specific Loss Benefits for Injured Workers in Scranton

-Permanent workplace injuries resulting in the loss of body parts, function, or serious disfigurement present unique challenges for injured workers in Scranton.
-These life-altering injuries impact your ability to work and affect every aspect of your daily life and future.
+Permanent workplace injuries resulting in the loss of body parts, function, or serious disfigurement present unique challenges for injured workers in Scranton, requiring the support of a skilled Scranton workers’ compensation lawyer.
 Workers’ compensation law recognizes the profound impact of these permanent injuries through specialized compensation known as “specific loss benefits.”

 Unlike standard workers’ compensation claims in Scranton, specific loss benefits compensate for the permanent injury, regardless of whether you return to work.
 These benefits are calculated differently and often require specialized medical documentation that many general practitioners may not be familiar with.